tkhyn/django-gm2m/README.rst

 the features of the standard Django ``ManyToManyField`` and ``GenericForeighKey`` and that can be used exactly the same way.

-It has been tested with Django 1.8, 1.10 and 1.11 and the latest minor versions of Python (2.7 and 3.5 or 3.6).
+It has been tested with Django 1.8, 1.11 and 2.0 and the latest minor versions of Python 2 and 3 (Django 2.0 only supports Python 3).

 If you like django-gm2m and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address: